netbox-community/netbox-operator/CONTRIBUTING.md

 Run `make help` for more information on all potential `make` targets

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

+## Running e2e tests locally

+Please read the [README in the e2e test directory] for more information!

+[README in the e2e test directory]: ./tests/e2e/README.md